 These partnerships are a win-win for consultants, SB/DBEs, and agencies.
 City of San Diego Deputy Director of Environment and Mobility Planning Alyssa Muto said, “Dudek does a terrific job [at] meeting the City’s Equal Opportunity Contracting goals for consultant diversity and exploring ways to expand the project team to create new partners with local small businesses.”
 Dudek formed one such successful partnership with Balk Biological, a small local business enterprise (SLBE) certified biological monitoring firm.

-At a 2013 City of San Diego SB/DBE fair, Dudek hosted a table where Bleier and Evans met Michelle Balk, president at Balk Biological.
-“We connected right away, talking about mutual contacts in the industry and jobs we’ve done for the City,” said Evans.
+At a 2013 City of San Diego SB/DBE fair, Dudek hosted a table and met Michelle Balk, president at Balk Biological.
 From that initial meeting, Dudek recommended adding Balk as an SB/DBE provider for an on-call contract where Dudek was a supporting partner.
 This trusted partnership has spanned six years and two City of San Diego contracts, with subsequent task orders including significant participation from Balk staff to perform biological field monitoring, reporting, and project management tasks.

 Strong relationships with SB/DBE firms don’t just develop on their own, but fostering these relationships through outreach, engagement, and partnership strengthens project teams, thereby improving clients’ outcomes.